How to Get a VAT Registration Certificate in Thailand as a Business Owner

 VAT Rate

-Thailand’s current VAT rate is 7%, and by law this rate will remain in effect until at least September 2023.
+Thailand’s current VAT rate is 7%.
 An importer is also subject to VAT.

 The Customs Department will collect VAT when goods are imported.
 Certain businesses are exempt from VAT and must instead pay Specific Business Tax (SBT).